Penile Implant Specialist in Atlanta, GA

-Penile implant surgery is performed routinely by Nikolas Symbas, MD once a patient has been diagnosed to have been suffering from erectile dysfunction.
-When other erectile dysfunction treatment options have proven to be ineffective, Dr. Symbas has the experience and skill to perform the most up to date minimally invasive surgical interventions for sexual dysfunction including placement of the inflatable penile implant or penile prosthesis.
-Our North Atlanta based office for the diagnosis and treatment of erectile dysfunction has helped hundreds of men in Marietta and the greater Atlanta area to regain erectile function for a healthy and satisfying sexual relationship once again.
+Penile implant surgery is performed routinely by Nikolas Symbas, MD, using Coloplast's revolutionary penile implant technology.
+When other erectile dysfunction treatment options have proven to be ineffective, Dr. Symbas may recommend a penile implant.
+With more than 25 years of clinical experience, Dr. Symbas has the knowledge, skill, and technology to perform the most up-to-date, minimally invasive, surgical interventions for sexual dysfunction including placement of penile implants.
+Our urology clinic in Marietta, GA is conveniently located for men throughout Woodstock, Roswell, Alpharetta, Kennesaw, and the Atlanta area.
+Regain your erectile function and have a healthy and satisfying sexual relationship once again.

 Are You A Candidate For A Penile Implant?

-Patients near Atlanta who feel they have serious enough Erectile Dysfunction that they will undergo a permanent, point of no return operation, are good candidates.
-Men as young as 20 and as old as in their 80's are typically healthy enough for a 20-minute procedure under a general anesthetic and little to no blood loss.
+When other treatment options have failed to treat ED, many men may consider a penile implant procedure.
+Men as young as 20 and as old as in their 80's are typically healthy enough for a 20-minute procedure under a general anesthetic.
 There are many factors that go into deciding which penile implant is right for a patient.
-For this reason, we offer a range of prosthesis and do not compromise on the size or types of penile implant based on availability at the time of the procedure.
+For this reason, we offer a range of prosthesis options and do not compromise on the size or types of penile implant based on availability.
 Dr. Symbas will make sure that patients have realistic expectations, especially concerning penile length and size.
-Those who wish to gain size with the penile implant or have unrealistic expectations about how their penis will be sized after the operation are generally not considered a good candidate for penile implant surgery.
+Those who wish to gain size with the penile implant, or have unrealistic expectations about how their penis will be sized after the operation, are generally not considered good candidates.
 Dr. Symbas will pick the penile implant that will serve the patient the best.
 Our goal is not only to maximize the girth and length of the penis shaft but also to optimize rigidity by selecting cylinders with the longest inflatable portion and avoiding rear tip extenders.